googlemaps/google-maps-ios-utils/README.md

 See the [Carthage doc] for further installation instructions.
 </details>

-In addition to this, you will also have to include the `GoogleMaps` dependency using one of the available installation options (CocoaPods, XCFramework, Carthage (for v6.2.1 and earlier) or manual).

 ## Sample App

 See the README for the Swift and Objective-C samples apps in [/samples](samples).